About Our Program

 Independent Nonprofit

-Plaistow Junior Firefighters operates as an independent 501(c)(3) nonprofit organization with its own board of directors, bylaws, and governance structure.
+Plaistow Junior Firefighters operates as an independent 501(c)(3) (pending) nonprofit organization with its own board of directors, bylaws, and governance structure.
 The program maintains full autonomy in curriculum development, instructor selection, and operational decisions.

 Hosted by Plaistow Fire Department